Stefanuk12/pesde-registry/README.md

 4. Protection - [Hardening access](https://github.com/kingcc/cloudflare-ips-only/blob/master/host.sh)

     A simple way to protect your server is to only allow Cloudflare IPs to access your server.
 The [linked script](https://github.com/kingcc/cloudflare-ips-only/blob/master/host.sh) automatically adds the needed `iptables` rules for you.
 However, **you need to save it manually**.
-These rules should make it so the ports for HTTP and HTTPS can only be accessed via cloudflare.
+These rules should make it so the ports for HTTP and HTTPS can only be accessed via Cloudflare.
 Other ports will remain open like normal.

 5. Protection - [Other](https://github.com/dreamsofcode-io/zenstats/blob/main/docs/vps-setup.md)